-Stocks rally fizzles after Fed's emergency rate cut
+Stocks seesaw after Fed's emergency rate cut

 |TILRAY INC

-U.S. Treasurys were lower, running the yield on the 10-year note up 4.1 basis points to 1.129 percent.
+U.S. Treasurys pared their early losses with the yield on the 10-year note up little changed near 1.09 percent.
 The benchmark yield hit a record low of 1.03 percent on Monday.

-In Europe, markets were higher across the board, with Germany’s DAX gaining 1.7 percent, Britain’s FTSE up 1.5 percent and France’s CAC higher by 1.2 percent.
+In Europe, markets were higher across the board, with Germany’s DAX gaining 2.1 percent while Britain’s FTSE and France’s CAC were both higher by 1.8 percent.

 CLICK HERE TO READ MORE ON FOX BUSINESS